-TABLE 13 - Forestry types
+TABLE 14 - Forestry types

 Type Area Percentage of area

-Conifers 21.76 km^2 8.1 %
+Conifers 87.7 km^2 12.0 %

-Broadleaves 0.70 km^2 0.3 %
+Broadleaves 0.23 km^2 0.03 %

-Mixed 0.07 km^2 0.03 %
+Mixed 0.03 km^2 0.004 %

 Other 0 km^2 0 %

-Cleared 8.15 km^2 3.0 %
+Cleared 42.53 km 2 5.8 %

-Unknown 2.14 km^2 0.8 %
+Unknown 14.76 km 2 2.0 %

-Total 32.82 km^2 12.1 %
+Total 145.25 km^2 19.9 %

 Nationally $6,795 \text{ km}^2$ 10.0 %

-Table 13 presents the area and percentage area of the catchment under the various types of forest cover.
+Table 14 presents the area and percentage area of the catchment under the various types of forest cover.
 Maps 25, 26 and 27 illustrate this.
 Forestry activity can impact on the pH of receiving waters as well as on the levels of suspended solids and nutrients.
 It is also associated with the use of pesticides which can introduce harmful chemicals to the water environment.

-This is nearly 33 km2 of forested land in this catchment and the percentage area under forest cover is higher than the national average.
-Unlike agriculture, the location of forestry activity is known and not much forestry activity occurs in close proximity to the shellfish area.
-The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including forestry), water chemistry and ecological status, does not highlight any diffuse risk areas in the catchment (Map 13).
-However, the more recent risk assessment, undertaken by the WFD Forest and Water study, highlight areas of acidification, eutrophication and sedimentation risk (Maps 25, 26 and 27).
-Monitoring in the shellfish area does not indicate any water quality issues which are likely to be associated with forestry and therefore it is unlikely to be affecting shellfish water quality in this shellfish area.
+This is 145.25 km2 of forested land in this catchment and the percentage area under forest cover is twice the national average.
+Unlike agriculture, the location of forestry activity is known and the forestry activity does not occur in close proximity to the shellfish area.
+The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including forestry), water chemistry and ecological status, highlights some diffuse risk areas in the catchment (Map 13).
+However, the more recent risk assessment, undertaken by the WFD Forest and Water study, highlights areas of eutrophication and sedimentation risk (Maps 26 and 27).
+Monitoring does not indicate any water quality issues which are likely to be attributable to forestry and therefore forestry is unlikely to be affecting shellfish water quality in this shellfish area.